Your own contractor knows best

 An antique fireback backsplash instantly gives character to a kitchen.
 However many people do not look forward to safely install a heavy fireback above their stove.
 Unnecessary as there are several ways to safely mount a fireback.
 We describe them here.
 However it is important that the best option for you is agreed with the contractor who installs the fireback.
 This person should ensure that the fireback is safely mounted.

 Cleaning the fireback backsplash

 Most of our black/greyish firebacks have been treated with stove polish for use in an open fireplace.
 The ‘brownish’ firebacks have been treated with antique wax.
 Some of our customers who use a black or brown fireback backsplash for some time indicate that they don’t treat the fireback at all.
 Instead they just clean it now and then with soap and water.
 One option is thus to just affix the fireback backsplash in its present state and see if that works for you.
 You can maintain the fireback backsplash by now and then applying stove polish or antique wax.
 You can always treat it with paint at a later stage.

 If you aren’t satisfied with the fireback backsplash as-is, you can treat the fireback backsplash as follows: 1.
 Remove the stove polish or antique wax with a cloth and petrol.
 2. Dry the fireback with a dry cloth to prevent it from starting to rust again.
 3. Spray it with a primer.
 4. Spray it with paint in the preferred color.
 Don't paint the fireback backsplash with a brush, because this results in a thicker coat that can mar the sharpness of the picture on the fireback.

 1 | Mount with our mounting brackets (stone or brick walls)

-You can install any type of fireback in a stone wall with our mounting brackets.
+You can install any type of fireback in a stone or brick wall with our mounting brackets.

 Use a least four mounting brackets (two pairs) to mount the fireback.